Down to the wire: Midwest Democrat McCaskill fights to stem Trump tide | Malay Mail

 Her challenge reflects the opposition Democrats’ across much of the Midwest, where several states including Democratic strongholds like Michigan and Wisconsin voted twice for Barack Obama, but flipped for Trump in 2016.

-“We gotta hunker down here these last few days,” McCaskill — who balances a folksy demeanour with the razor-sharp language of a former prosecutor — told a crowd of 100 people.
+“We gotta hunker down here these last few days,” McCaskill — who balances a folksy demeanor with the razor-sharp language of a former prosecutor — told a crowd of 100 people.

 “We’ll do some hugging before this is over.”